natvernier/adoption-operating-system/README.md

 The Adoption Operating System focuses on the layer between strategy and daily execution.

+## Who this is for

+This repository is for people who need to translate AI or digital transformation into operational reality.

+It may be useful for:

+- AI adoption leads
+- transformation and change leaders
+- internal communication and employee experience teams
+- product, UX and digital strategy teams
+- governance, risk and compliance-adjacent roles
+- executives and decision-makers responsible for scaling AI responsibly
+- consultants, strategists and practitioners working at the intersection of technology, people and operating models

+The repository is especially relevant for organizations where AI adoption is not only a tooling question, but also a workflow, governance, capability and accountability question.

+## What this is not

+This repository is not a collection of AI tool recommendations.

+It is not a prompt library, a software product, a maturity assessment shortcut or a generic change management playbook.

+It does not assume that adoption can be solved through communication campaigns, training completion rates or executive ambition alone.

+Instead, it focuses on the operating structures that make adoption visible, governable and repeatable: workflows, roles, decision rights, rituals, measurement systems, governance interfaces and scaling patterns.

 ## Focus areas

 - AI adoption strategy